ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 **What can you use instead of colorful accessories?** You can achieve an equally interesting result that will refresh and enliven the interior by putting a color on the wall or a countertop.
 You can do this in two ways: using paint or tiles.

-Painting the wall is definitely easier, and more importantly, it's a **low budget solution** that you can change at any time.
+Painting the wall is definitely easier, and more importantly, it's a **low-budget solution** that you can change at any time.

 If you decide to lay **colored tiles** over the kitchen counters, you need to remember about their cost as well as the cost of materials needed for their installation.
 Additionally, if you have never laid tiles, you might need to ask a professional to do it for you.
 Therefore, if you choose this solution, you have take more work into account.

 {:.distinction.distinction-information}

-Colorful paint is recommended for homeowners who like frequent changes to their interiors and want to do the renovation by themselfes.
+Colorful paint is recommended for homeowners who like frequent changes to their interiors and want to do the renovation by themselves.
 Tiles is a solution for several seasons.

 {% fig %}